Santoshsrini/CV-NYU/README.md

-This repo contains the code and project for the projects of the Computer Vision course by Prof Edward Wong
+This repo contains the code and project for the projects of the Computer Vision course by Prof Edward Wong.

+Canny Edge Detection